-- Discuss the site of the proposed development, including opportunities and constraints of the site; - Discuss the concept design of the proposed development; - Establish objectives and targets for the proposed development; - Discuss any likely council requirements, including any modelling expectations; - Discuss land and asset ownership issues including future maintenance and operation; and

-• Determine the necessary approvals including any State Government approvals.
+- i.
+Discuss the site of the proposed development, including opportunities and - ii. constraints of the site - iii.
+Discuss the concept design of the proposed development - iv.
+Establish objectives and targets for the proposed development - v.
+Discuss any likely council requirements, including any modelling expectations - vi.
+Discuss land and asset ownership issues including future maintenance and - vii. operation - viii.
+Determine the necessary approvals including any State Government approvals